Frederick Benteen: Little Bighorn

-Meanwhile, the battalion made up of Troops A, G and M, and led by Major Marcus Reno had attacked the southwest corner of the large village, farther down the Little Bighorn River, and had been routed with heavy casualties.
-The tattered remains of the battalion struggled to cross the river and climb the bluffs, pursued by many warriors.
-Benteen met up with the remnants of the battalion on Reno Hill, and Reno called out "For God's sake Benteen!
-Halt your command and help me!
-I've lost half my men!"

-Shortly afterward, they were surprised that the pursuing warriors began to turn away from them and head north.
+Shortly after Benteen's battalion arrived, the men on the hilltop noticed that the pursuing warriors began to turn away from them and head north.
 Three miles back, Captain Thomas McDougall, marching with the pack train, heard gunfire, "a dull sound that resounded through the hills".
 The troops with Benteen and Reno—even Lieutenant Edward Settle Godfrey, who was deaf in one ear—also heard it.
 Both Reno and Benteen claimed they never heard it.
 Further, they did not at once advance to find out, which would later give rise to charges that they had abandoned Custer.

-After a delay of at least half an hour waiting for orders, Captain Weir rode north about a mile toward the sound of gunfire to the present-day Weir Point, followed by his company.
+After a delay of at least half an hour waiting for the Pack Train, and without orders Captain Weir rode north about a mile toward the sound of gunfire to the present-day Weir Point, followed by his Company (D).
 There they could see a cloud of dust and smoke some three miles farther north.
 They assumed it was Custer.
 As they watched, however, they saw warriors emerging from the smoke, heading toward them, "thick as grasshoppers in a harvest field."

-Just then, Benteen arrived.
-Looking at the situation, he realized this was "a hell of a place to fight Indians."
-He decided they must retreat to their original position, now called the "Reno-Benteen defense site".
-Here Benteen quickly established a horseshoe-shaped defensive perimeter on the bluffs near where he and Reno had met earlier.
+Just then, Benteen arrived with his own Company H, Captain French's Company M and Lieutenant Godfrey's Company K but the rest of the command including Major Reno, the wounded, the horseless and the recently arrived Pack Train were strung out along the bluffs for over a mile, whilst some in the rear never left their positions.
+Most of Weir's Company D had already begun moving down a small coulee following the trail left by Custer but they soon began galloping back chased by "myriads of howling red devils" Looking at the situation, Benteen realized this was "a hell of a place to fight Indians."
+He decided they must retreat to their original position, now called the Reno-Benteen defence site as "there was no necessity of having a repetition" of Reno's earlier rout.
+He ordered French and Godfrey's Companies to form defensive skirmish lines to let Weir's men pass safely through, before retreating themselves.
+In the meantime, Benteen quickly rode back to Reno, and insisted that the command "fort up" on the bluffs near where he and Reno had met earlier.
+Here Benteen quickly established a horseshoe-shaped defensive perimeter occupying two small hills, with a shallow depression between them - where the horses and pack mules were corralled.
 They were attacked immediately and throughout the rest of the day.